Obstacles for Channel Partner Managers: Five Important Skills every Channel Manager Needs to Possess.

 - misinterpretation regarding where end-customers want to purchase

 2.)
-Channel Partner Management Obstacles #2:
+Channel Management Obstacles #2: Indirect Reporting

 In the go-go, cutthroat culture of today’s business environment, channel managers must be alert, prepared and efficient with the information they receive.

 3.)
-Channel Partner Management Obstacles #3:
+Channel Partner Management Obstacles #3: Priorities are Different

-Although channel partnerships represent a strategic alliance in producing profit, at the end of the day, each business is concerned with only one thing: Their business.
+Although channel partnerships represent a strategic alliance in producing a profit, at the end of the day, each business is concerned with only one thing: Their business.

 Going blindly into a channel partnership without comprehensively understanding everything about your partner’s business model, industry reputation, objectives, go-to-market strategy, weaknesses, consumer base, etc., all but promise a butting of heads.